proofgeist/sheet-js/README.md

 ## Proposal

 With a proper JS-in-FM development environment, FileMaker developers have most of the blocks of the wall removed.
 This set up allows the quickest way for a developer to create an integration using JavaScript.
-This course will immerse you in the environment.
-By the end of your stay, you’ll be fluent in creating simple and complex problem-solving widgets for your application.
-Through studying the content and practicing for yourself, you’ll feel at ease with this entire workflow.